A young white girl with Down Syndrome in a backpack and a light blue dress.

 How do the changes at ED relate to other actions by the Administration?

 The actions of the Administration against ED combine with other actions to harm Native and immigrant students.
 Education for Native American students, particularly those with disabilities, is already underfunded.
-With the loss of funding and staff at ED and the Bureau of Indian Education (BIE), Native American students with disabilities will have even fewer opportunities to obtain an appropriate education.
+With the loss of funding and staff at ED and the Bureau of Indian Education (BIE), Native American students with disabilities will have even fewer opportunities to obtain an appropriate education essential to future success.
 Recently, several Tribal Nations and Native students brought a lawsuit to challenge the reduction of staff at the BIE.

 Do students with disabilities still have rights?